-The 3rd CBA Guideline contains improved methodologies for already existing indicators and an introduction of new indicators.
-Among these, some new indicators stem from the lessons learnt from the 'Missing Benefits' process established for TYNDP 2018; however, the complexity of some of these new indicators does not enable a Pan-European assessment.
-For this reason, the 3rd CBA Guideline includes new 'non-mature indicators', the nature of which is clarified in Chapter 3.4.
-On 7 November 2017, ENTSO-E began to involve external stakeholders by hosting a public workshop to start the improvements which would lead to a 3rd edition of the CBA Guideline.
-Subsequently, three work streams under public participation, considering improvements on Security of Supply (SoS), Socioeconomic Welfare (SEW) and Storage Projects, were organised from December 2017 to May 2018.
-The outcomes from these work streams were considered for the drafting of the 3rd CBA Guideline which was presented at a public workshop on 18 December 2018.
-In 2019, ENTSO-E focused the work on the improvements on the 3rd CBA Guideline, together with ACER and the EC.
+On 7 November 2017, ENTSO-E started the involvement of external stakeholders by hosting a public workshop in order to start the improvements of a 3rd edition of the CBA Guideline.
+Following this, three work streams under public participation considering improvements on SoS, SEW and Storage Projects have been organised from December 2017 to May 2018.
+The outcomes from these work streams were taken into consideration of the drafting of the 3rd CBA Guideline which has been presented within a public workshop on 18 December 2018.
+In 2019 ENTSO-E focused the work on the improvements on the 3rd CBA

+Guideline together with ACER and the European Commission.
 The updated draft 3rd CBA Guideline was presented to the stakeholders during the open workshop on 8 November 2019 and released for public consultation on 9 November 2019.
-The Guideline was officially submitted to ACER on 11 February 2020.
-On 6 May 2020 ACER delivered their official opinion.
-ENTSO-E received the partial rejection of the 3rd CBA Guideline from the EC on 24 March 2022 and submitted the revised 3rd CBA Guideline to the EC on 27 October 2022 for approval.
+The Guideline has been officially submitted to ACER on 11.02.2020.
+On 06.05.2020 ACER delivered their official opinion.
+ENTSO-E received the partial rejection of the 3rd CBA Guideline from the European Commission on 24.03.2022.

-The 4th CBA Guideline follows the main idea and structure of the 3rd CBA Guideline, while including corrections, clarifications, minor updates and some newly introduced concepts.
-A list of the main changes compared to the 3rd CBA Guideline is given within the 'Accompanying Documents' submitted together with the 4th CBA Guideline.
-Some were already included within the TYNDP 2022 Implementation Guidelines.